Praqma/kubernetes-ebook/chapter03.md

 ### Worker:
-The worker nodes need the most amount of RAM, because these will run your containers.
-Even though it shows only 168 MB of utilization, this will quickly be used up as soon as there are few pods running on this cluster.
+The worker nodes need the most amount of RAM because they run your containers.
+Even though we see only 168 MB of utilization this capacity will be used up as soon as there are a few pods running on the cluster.
 Worker nodes will be the beefiest nodes of your cluster.

 ```
 [root@worker1 ~]# ps aux | grep kube